WHALES OF LORETO

 -

-Comfortable expedition Mexican super panga with WC
+Comfortable expedition boat with WC

 National park fees

-Light breakfast, snacks & lunch
+Light breakfast, healthy snacks & lunch

 2 Experienced certified guides